 I get to the the second safari and then finally get to the eastern end of St Thomas at Red hook.
 I walk about 5 minutes and I'm at the water inflating my SUP.
 Onlookers are wondering what's going on as they wait for their Ferry boat to come, the last of the night.
 I even convince a by-stander to pump a while.
 Board inflated and loaded up I leave for St. John at the day's end.

 The fella from the safari wasn't exaggerating, the water gets rough quickly once in the main channel.
 It has a washing machine effect.
 The boats flying by combined with the ferry boats and the channel + wind makes for a hairy paddle.
 The Worst part is it's now dark and some of these boats are without lights.
 I have to listen to where they're coming from and make sure my strobe light is positioned so they can see it.
-A knuckle biter of a 4.5 hrs paddling and I make St. John. greeted by "The Beach Bar" I settle in on a beach table and nestle my board and gear on the tree nearby.
-A mahi sandwich and local St. John brewers beer make the crossing worthwhile.
-The best part is I put in a call from a friend who lives on the island, Chirag, co-owner of St. John Brewers, he is putting me up for the night at his place.
+A knuckle biter of a 4.5 hr paddle and I make St. John. greeted by "The Beach Bar" I settle in on a beach table and nestle my board and gear on the tree nearby.
+A Mahi sandwich and local St. John brewers beer make the crossing worthwhile.
+The best part is I put in a call to a friend who lives on the island, Chirag, co-owner of St. John Brewers, who is putting me up for the night at his place.

 No easy crossing by any means.
 It's a cross wind and swell. winds are blowing at 17mph.
 On top of that there's a shipping channel I have to navigate with heavy boat traffic.
 I Leave Leinster Bay and make my way to Tortola BVI.
 This is the easy leg as it's only 1.5hrs of paddling.
 In the bay it's calm due to being somewhat protected.

 .
 The pic shows Leinster Bay where I launched.
-It looks peaceful but once I paddled between the 2 small islands the raging Carribbean erupted.
+It looks peaceful but once I paddled between the 2 small islands the raging Caribbean erupted.

 A quick stop Near Soper's Hole BVI.
 I don't think I could even call it a beach.
 It was the best spot I could find though on the western Tortola end to take a break.
 Everything else was private property.